John Farnham: Recognition and awards

 Farnham has won and been nominated for numerous Australian music and entertainment awards.
-These include 21 ARIA Awards from 60 nominations including his induction into their Hall of Fame.
-Others are Countdown Music and Video Awards, Mo Awards and TV Week magazine's King of Pop Awards and their Logie Awards.
+These include 22 ARIA Awards from 65 nominations, including his induction into their Hall of Fame.
+Other awards are Countdown Music and Video Awards, Mo Awards and TV Week magazine's King of Pop Awards and their Logie Awards.

+In 1988, Australia's Bicentennial Year, Farnham was named 1987 Australian of the Year, although he had not yet been naturalised – a hastily organised swearing-in occurred before the honour was conferred.
+He was chosen for "his outstanding contribution to the Australian music industry over 20 years."
 On Australia Day (26 January) 1996, Farnham was made an Officer of the Order of Australia, "In recognition of service to the Australian music industry and to charitable and community organisations, particularly those relating to youth."
+On 1 January 2001, he was awarded a Centenary Medal, "for outstanding service to Australian music", as part of Australia's celebration of a centenary of federation.

-In 2015, Farnham, along with AC/DC, Newton John, the Seekers, and Indigenous Australian artist Archie Roach, was inducted into the Music Victoria Hall of Fame.

-Australian rock historian Ian McFarlane described him as "the most successful solo artist in the history of Australian rock and pop ...
-Farnham has retained an affable sense of humour and a simple, unpretentious 'everyman' charm which also makes him one of the most respected celebrities in Australian entertainment history".
+Farnham, along with nine other Australian artists, were declared 2013 Australian Legends of Music by Australia Post in January of that year: each were commemorated with a postage stamp.
+In 2015, Farnham, along with AC/DC, Newton-John, the Seekers and Indigenous Australian musical artist Archie Roach, was inducted into the Music Victoria Hall of Fame.
+Australian rock music historian Ian McFarlane described him as "the most successful solo artist in the history of Australian rock and pop...
+[He] has retained an affable sense of humour and a simple, unpretentious 'everyman' charm which also makes him one of the most respected celebrities in Australian entertainment history".

 In film

-Farnham is the subject of a biographical documentary film titled John Farnham: Finding the Voice, released in cinemas in May 2023.
+Farnham is the subject of a biographical documentary film, John Farnham: Finding the Voice, shown in cinemas in May 2023.
+It is directed by Poppy Stockell.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on twelve reviews.

 On stage

+120 local and international artists and musicians gathered at Rod Laver Arena on 20 September 2026 to present The Songs of John Farnham: A Living Legend, a tribute concert to Farnham and his music.
+Farnham was unable to attend due to poor health (see below) and was represented by his son, Rob.
+Some of the proceeds will benefit the charity, Head & Neck Cancer Australia.
+Melbourne performers included Tina Arena, Jimmy Barnes, Jack Jones, Richard Marx, Human Nature and Keith Urban, while Celine Dion and Hugh Jackman appeared by satellite.
+Also on satellite was Coldplay's Chris Martin, who offered up a song he wrote honouring Farnham, "A Better Singer Than Me".

-November 2026 will see the premiere of Whispering Jack: The John Farnham Musical, which follows Farnham's life between 1980 and 1986, and tells the story of his comeback.
-The show will be written by Jack Yabsley, and directed by Mitchell Butel for the Sydney Theatre Company.
+November 2026 will also see the premiere of Whispering Jack: The John Farnham Musical, which dramatises his life between 1980 and 1986 and deals with his comeback.
+The show is written by Jack Yabsley and directed by Mitchell Butel for the Sydney Theatre Company.
+Australian singer-songwriter Michael Paynter is due to portray Farnham.